SRombauts/HtmlBuilder/README.md

 HtmlBuilder
 -----------

-A simple C++ header-only HTML Generator library, using a Document Object Model.
+A simple C++ header-only HTML 5 Generator library, using a Document Object Model.

 Copyright (c) 2017 Sébastien Rombauts (sebastien.rombauts@gmail.com)

+## Current status

+Currently in active development, for use in a new small open source application.

+### Missing features

+1. [ ] Encoding of HTML Entities
+2. [ ] More HTML 5 Elements or common Attributes
+3. [ ] Support for HTML Comments
+4. [ ] Support for CSS inline style (this is probably easy)

+Javascript inline script is currently out of scope.

 ## Building with CMake